-Introduction to interpretive qualitative analysis; varieties of analytic approaches; 'value-added' analysis; place in the research process; key features; exemplar; overview of course; how to 'do' the course; resources.
+Introduction to interpretive qualitative analysis; varieties of analytic approaches; 'value-adding' analysis; place in the research process; key features; overview of course; how to 'do' the course; resources.

-2. Jan 19 Key considerations in analysis & interpretation
+16 Week Two: Key considerations in analysis & interpretation

-What is (not) 'analysis'?
-Significance of the researcher, theoretical perspective, how data are generated, and context.
+What is (not) analysis?
+Significance of the researcher, theoretical perspective, how data are generated, and significance of context.
 Core concepts and assumptions; double (triple?) hermeneutics; the 'everything is data' maxim.